 As with all our guided tours we carefully select very good standard 3 or 4* hotels.
 Over the years we have built up a vast selection of tried and tested hotels around the world and we select hotels for their character and service rather than just on their star rating.
 Hotel standards vary all over the world and a 4* in Africa or South America is not always the same as in Western Europe.
 In some more remote locations, we may use equivalent 3* hotels or the best available in the area, which could be a more family run establishment, with local character.

 Pre trip we provide you with Tour Specific Information that gives you detailed information about how to prepare and plan your tour, and what to expect when on tour.
-These are a few FAQ that many people have.
+These are a few FAQs that many people have.
 If you have any further queries or concerns please do not hesitate to contact us.

 What are the roads and driving like?

 As with most countries in the far reaches of eastern Europe; the roads on this particular tour, while all paved, vary quite a bit.
 From sublime newly laid grippy asphalt to smooth / worn old surfaces with occasional rutting and the odd pothole.
-There are some sections in the mountains which have patchy asphalt – though not technical , average speed is slow!
+There are some sections in the mountains which have patchy asphalt – though not technical, average speed is slow!
 We try to avoid the busier main single carriage routes as much as possible and use rural less trafficked roads.
 Roadworks, whilst not common, can be poorly organised.
 As there are many old vehicles on the roads it’s not uncommon to see fuel /oil leaks.
 In general the standard of driving is quite poor and other road users require special attention, particularly in Albania.
 Remember this is not Western Europe and the infrastructure hasn’t benefited from huge European investment.

 What bike is suitable to bring?